 Similarly there is a lot of information that you take away with you, decisions to be made about how you want the ceremony to run, but the appointment itself isn’t scary at all.
 After giving our notice we took a moment for a celebratory pint and let it sink in.
 We did it!

-This post is specifically based on my experience of giving notice in Bristol but living in Dundee; if you’re reading this and giving notice looked slightly different for you, or if there’s anything here that I’ve missed, then please let us know about your experience in the comments below!
+This post is specifically based on my experience of giving notice in Bristol while living in Dundee; if you’re reading this and giving notice looked slightly different for you, or if there’s anything here that I’ve missed, then I’d love to hear about your experience!